WormyGels/Cannon-Game/readme.md

 Created by Jeremy Wells for CS 396 at Western Kentucky University.

 ## TODO
-* Switch listener approach to more generic update of rotation in Main for better tracking of keys
+* Key listeners should be moved to Game class for better tracking of keys
 * Add moving platform
 * Scoring system
 * Limited balls